 We can avoid this by using 12-V-relays.
 In a switched-on PC, the relay may be permanently hold by the regular 12-V rail.
 Voltage tolerances are much higher compared to the 5- or 6-V-types.
 Incidentally we get clear separation between logic and control circuit by use of a 12 V relay.
 But now another question arises: Where the hell do we get 12 volts from to energize our relay, when there is only 5-V-standby available in a PC?
 See the next section!

-Charge Pump: This special circuit, consisting of IC3 (MAX232), and some peripheral components, make use of the charge pump, inverter, internally generated switching frequency and both of the line-drivers to transform the supply voltage of approx. 5 V to a square-wave voltage of approx. +/-8V (@ 50 kHz).
-By the voltage doubler (C11, D2, D3) it will the electrolyte capacitor C12 (1000 µF/25V) within a few seconds up to a max. voltage of about +16V.
-This load is fairly sufficient to energize even bigger relay types with coil voltage of 12 volts.
+Charge Pump: This special circuit, consisting of IC3 (MAX232), and some peripherals, makes use of the charge pump, inverter, internally generated switching frequency and both of the line-drivers to transform the supply voltage of approx. 5 V to a square-wave voltage of approx. +/-8V (@ 50 kHz).
+By the voltage doubler (C11, D2, D3) it will charge up the electrolyte capacitor C12 (1000 µF/25V) within few seconds to peak voltage of about +16V.
+Accumulated energy is pretty sufficient to activate any standard relay in question with coil rating of 12 volts.

 The line drivers of the MAX232 are current-limited (short-circuit-proof).
 On one hand, this makes the circuit virtually "indestructable".
 However, it could not hold every relay for an unlimited time.
 After a few seconds the large relay type (Finder series 41) would drop-back at an unforeseen time because of insufficient holding current.
 It is better if the controller could deliberately initiate the shutdown after some well-defined holding time.